Media

 Alligator Intelligence

-Alligator Intelligence is a collection of scientists, farmers, and environmentalists who believe that alligators have a role to play in sustainable living.
 They are actively researching the impacts that the American alligator has on the ecosystems in Louisiana.
 They believe that knowledge should be shared, and so Alligator Intelligence is born.
-What they are learning is surprising and fascinating.

 Check the website here